libriscv/libriscv/README.md

 ## Benchmarks

 One motivation when writing this emulator was to use it in a game engine, and so it felt natural to compare against Lua, which I was already using.
 Lua is excellent and easy to embed, and does not require ahead-of-time compilation.
+However, compiled code should in theory be faster.

 [STREAM memory benchmark](https://gist.github.com/fwsGonzo/a594727a9429cb29f2012652ad43fb37)